Hampton Court Palace: a journey through royal history!

 Until 1920, the grapes grown here were exclusively for the royal table; now the delicious ripe grapes are harvested daily in September and sold to visitors

-At the end of the Pond Garden visitors can find a glass house containing the world-famous Great Vine.
-It is said to be the oldest (and largest) in the world!
+At the far end of the Pond Garden, visitors will discover a glasshouse housing the world-famous Great Vine, reputedly the oldest and largest vine in the world!

-Hampton Court Doyouspeaklondon Lifestyle London BlogAlso during Winter you can come and skate at one of the country’s most scenic skating settings as Hampton Court Ice Rink is back from 13 November!
+In winter, you can glide across one of the country’s most picturesque ice rinks, as Hampton Court Ice Rink returns from 13 November!

 Hampton Court Doyouspeaklondon Lifestyle London Blog